burkeholland/deno-first-look/lessons/deploying/containerize.md

 description: "Burke looks at how to deploy an application built with Deno"
 ---

+> Make sure you are on the 8-containerize branch to complete this section.

 ## Prerequisites

 In order to complete this section, you'll need the following installed...